Photoshop in the browser?

 Constantly evolving

-BitMappery is not a finished project and is constantly being updated with new filters, performance and UI improvements as well as being fully open source.
+Like most of the web based igorski projects, BitMappery is not considered "finished" and is constantly being updated with new filters, performance and UI improvements as well as being fully open source.